zzzprojects/learn-orm/tutorials/ncalc/operators.md

 # Operators

-In a programming language, operators are special symbols such as `+`, `-`, `^`, etc. that perform some action on operands.
-The **CoreCLR-NCalc** library manages a large set of C# operators and it also respects the C# precedence rules of operators.
+In a programming language, operators are special symbols such as `+`, `-`, `^`, etc., that perform some action on operands.
+The **CoreCLR-NCalc** library manages a large set of C# operators, and it also respects the C# precedence rules of operators.

  - Operators allow the processing of primitive data types and objects.
  - They take as an input one or more operands and return some value as a result.